HackerScouts/hackerling-circuit/README.md

 hackerling-circuit
 ==================

-The eagle design files and supporting documents for the Hackerling Circuit
+Development in this Repo is closed.. continued work on the Hackerling Circuit can be found -> https://github.com/CuriosityHacked/hackerling-circuit